lnvglr/character-diversion/character-diversion.md

 When starting this project, I set up a *GitHub* repository named `lnvglr/character-diversion`. *GitHub* is a platform for hosting source code. *GitHub* uses the version control system *Git* to track changes to the source code.
 It is mostly used for collaboratively working on projects but it is also used for automated deployment processes.

-For this project I used the repo (short for repository) (schreib halt einfach repository :) )to track my changes and to have the ability to go back in time and see my progress as well as making the project open source.
+For this project I used the repository to track my changes and to have the ability to go back in time and see my progress as well as making the project open source.

 When *Character Diversion* started taking shape, I used a platform that would allow for me to deploy the code and to make it accessible to the public. *Heroku* offers Node.js hosting, so I deployed both my Straps backend and my Nuxt.js frontend on *Heroku*.